Image text: "purple spots on skin featured image".

 Acral lentiginous melanoma (ALM) is a rare type of skin cancer that is easy to overlook as it looks like a bruise under a finger or toenail.
 The discolouration may be black, brown, or purple.
 If you develop a discolouration under a nail, it’s best to have it checked out by a doctor.
 The famous reggae musician, Bob Marley, passed away in 1981 from complications of ALM melanoma which originated under a toenail.

-Purple bump on inner thigh is a sickness of the thigh that can come about as a result of muscle strain, extreme temperatures that can cause purple bumps on the inner thigh due to rubbing of the thighs, bacterial infections, viral infections and even physical injuries.
-This condition can be an indication of a possible skin infection that should be taken to utmost seriousness, and one should have a checkup immediately to alienate possible further complications.
-Some of the causes of these infections are: boils, rubbing of thighs, warts, blood clot swelling on inner thighs, sexually transmitted infections and even cancer!.
+Purple bump on the inner thigh is a sickness of the thigh that can come about as a result of muscle strain, extreme temperatures that can cause purple bumps on the inner thigh due to rubbing of the thighs, bacterial infections, viral infections and even physical injuries.
+This condition can be an indication of a possible skin infection that should be taken with utmost seriousness, and one should have a checkup immediately to alienate possible further complications.
+Some of the causes of these infections are boils, rubbing of thighs, warts, blood clot swelling on inner thighs, sexually transmitted infections and even cancer!

 Skin Symptom Warning Signs That May Occur Along with Purple Skin